Monthly Noma Webinars

 The list of confirmed speakers for the next few webinars are below.

-Tuesday the 30th of July 2024
+Tuesday the 29th of October 2024

 More to follow